imikimi/literate_randomizer/README.md

       :sentances => range or int - number of sentances in paragraph :punctuation => nil - punction to end the sentance with (nil == randomly selected from punctuation_distribution)

+Example:

+    lr.paragraph :sentances => 5, :words => 3..8, :first_word => "A", :punctuation => "!!!"
+0
+    # => "A dense mob of our.
+Gods on that Challenger.
+Invariably to safety though.
+Weaponless but it my!
+Some bandy-legged lurching creature!!!"

 ## Contributing

 1. Fork it